enthought/pyface/_sources/toolkits.rst.txt

 :py:mod:`pyface.ui.wx.my_package.my_widget`.

-If no matching object is found, the toolkit will return a special :py:class:`Undefined` class that will raise :py:exception:`NotImplementedError` when instantiated.
+If no matching object is found, the toolkit will return a special :py:class:`Undefined` class that will raise :py:exc:`NotImplementedError` when instantiated.

 The basic toolkit implementation provides two other features which may be of